kfoofw/nba_espn/3.analysis/threepoint_2018-19/Bayesian-Hierarchical-Modelling-of-3-point-shooting.md

 Additionally, we went through some analysis of the shooting percentages for each position and for certain players.

-With hiearchical modelling came a key concept of “shrinkage”, which was also illustrated when we compare players within each position and how the positional information impacted their estimated shooting percentages.
+With hierarchical modelling came a key concept of “shrinkage”, which was also illustrated when we compare players within each position and how the positional information impacted their estimated shooting percentages.